nicolasvargaszz/nicolasvargaszz/README.md

 - 🫡 I’m looking to collaborate with other programmers and contributing with open source projects.
 - 🎮 2024 Goals: Learn more about Machine Learning models and algorithm, also interested about CNNs.
 - 👾Fun fact: I started learning programming when i was 12 years old in C++.
-- 🧑🏻‍💻 Rigth now i'm working on a Data sciences and bussines intelligences company.
-Here in my contry Paraguay.
+- 🧑🏻‍💻 Rigth now i'm studying computer Science eng.

 ### Connect with me: